 The Company and the majority of its subsidiaries are subject to U.S. tax and file a U.S. consolidated federal income tax return.
-Information about current and deferred tax expense (benefit) follows:
+Information about domestic and foreign pre-tax income as well as current and deferred tax expense (benefit) follows: